wishfulcynic/Klyra/README.md

 6. Deposit to Vault: After approval, the user confirms the deposit.
 The frontend sends the deposit transaction to the StrategyVaultWrapper contract.
 Under the hood, the wrapper contract routes the funds into the selected vault strategy on the user's behalf.
 7. Share Issuance: The chosen vault contract issues vault shares representing the user's stake in that vault.
 Instead of directly holding those shares, the wrapper contract holds them and updates the user's internal balance.
 This design lets the platform track user positions and reinvest or switch strategies easily.
 8. Confirmation: Once the transaction is confirmed on-chain, the UI provides feedback (e.g. "Deposit Successful").
 The user now starts earning yield according to the vault's strategy.
 In future updates, the interface may show the user's position details and enable withdrawals or strategy switches.

-## One-Click Strategy Switching

-Because the wrapper contract manages the user's vault shares, switching strategies is streamlined.
-For example, a user in the Directional vault can switch to the Condor vault with a single action.
-The wrapper will automatically withdraw the user's shares from the Directional vault and deposit the proceeds into the Condor vault (or vice versa) in one transaction.
-This saves time and gas fees, as users don't have to manually withdraw to sUSDS and then redeposit.
-The result is a smooth transition between strategies, maintaining continuous yield generation.

 ## Vault Strategies